DanielHardan/healthcare-ai-dq/README.md

-# Probabilistic Methods for Data Quality in Healthcare
+# Comparison of AI Methods for Data Quality Assessment in Healthcare
 *A pragmatic assessment of integrating AI models for detecting data quality issues in healthcare.*

 ## Table of Contents